 The company information section of a daycare business plan should start with briefly describing the problem that the company intends to solve for their customers.
 In this case, for the most part, parents need a safe place for children to stay and learn while at work.
 Once this problem is explained, then other important company aspects should be examined.
 For example, the company information section should describe in detail the ages and educational opportunities available for children.
 Some daycares specialize in infants through five years.
 Other daycares catered to one-year-olds all the way up to 12 years.
 Regardless of the age brackets service, make sure to discuss each and possibly offer a range of prices to give the reader an understanding of your price strategy.

-Looking for a Day Care Business Plan Template?
+Need Help Writing a Day Care Business Plan?

 Product Description and Competitive Advantages for a Daycare Business